If you’re a frequent traveler, you’ve probably wondered how to avoid bed bugs while traveling.

-My outbreak was around 2007.
+My outbreak was around ten years ago.
 I’m still not sure where they came from.
 Based on the time frame, I believe they must have followed me home from a trip to Portland and Seattle.
 Or possibly a quick trip to New York City shortly after that.
 Then again, they just as easily could have come from our next-door neighbor.

 When you have a home outbreak, you have to wash all your clothes on extreme hot, then immediately seal them in airtight plastic bags for weeks until the extermination process has finished.
 It’s a huge pain and the repeated treatments can cost a few hundred dollars.

 How to avoid bed bugs while traveling: Summary